MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Results

 The galaxies contributing to the \lya\ stack span a redshift range of $0.01-0.48$, corresponding to $\approx5$ Gyr of cosmic time.
 Since this is almost 35\% of the age of the universe, it is interesting to investigate whether the \lya\ $W_{r,500}$-profile evolves with time.

 Fig.~\ref{fig:z-b stack} shows the redshift evolution of the median \lya\ $W_{r,500}$-profile.
 First, we split the galaxy sample into three tertiles of the redshift distribution, indicated by the blue (low-$z$, median $z=0.05$), black (intermediate-$z$, median $z=0.12$), and red (high-$z$, median $z=0.18$) colors.
 Each subsample is then further divided into 4 bins of impact parameters and normalized impact parameters.
 The first two normalized impact parameter bins are within the virial radius with roughly equal number of galaxies in each.
 The last two bins outside the virial radius are logarithmic with a bin size of 1.0 dex, 0.8 dex, and 0.7 dex for the low-, intermediate-, and high-mass galaxies, respectively (see the left panel of Fig.~\ref{fig:z-b stack}).
 For the impact parameter, the first bin extends to 100 pkpc.
 The rest of the impact parameter range is divided into 4 logarithmic bins with a bin size of $\approx$0.5 dex for all three mass bins (right panel of Fig.~\ref{fig:z-b stack}).
 The median $W_{r,500}$ measured from the stacked spectra are plotted against the median values for $b/R_{\rm vir}$ and $b$ in each bin.
+Median stellar masses of each bin are listed in the legends below the plot.

 In the left panel of Fig \ref{fig:z-b stack}, the low-$z$ points appear to lie beneath the intermediate- and high-$z$ points for $b < R_{\rm vir}$.
 This trend is reversed for $b/R_{\rm vir} > 1$, where the low-$z$ points lie well above the other points.
 A similar trend is also seen in the right panel of the figure, with the $W_{r,500}$-profile for the low-$z$ sample showing a shallower slope compared to the intermediate- and high-$z$ samples.
 This is supported by the best-fitting power-law relations indicated in the plots.
 The power-law indices for the intermediate- and high-$z$ bins are consistent with each other in both the left and right panels.
 However, the low-$z$ sample shows a significantly different (shallower) power-law slope.
 We point out that except for the second $b/R_{\rm vir}$ bin, the median stellar mass of the low-$z$ sample is almost an order of magnitude lower compared to the high-$z$ sample.
 This is not unexpected, since we already noticed a strong trend between redshift and stellar mass in Section~\ref{subsec:galprop} (see Table~\ref{tab:table_corr}).
 As such, the low-$z$ subsample has predominantly low-mass galaxies and that may be one of the reasons for the apparent difference.
 Further, the environment of these galaxies can give rise to the apparent redshift evolution.
 To mitigate the effects of this apparent redshift evolution, we control the redshift for further analysis whenever necessary.